Nizhny Tagil Institute of Technology: History

 On 19 October 1970, by order of the Ministry of Higher and Secondary Specialized Education of the USSR, the Nizhny Tagil Faculty of Correspondence and Evening Education was reorganized into the Nizhny Tagil Branch of the Ural Polytechnic Institute named after S. M. Kirov, the structure of the branch included evening and day departments, classes were conducted in two specialties: “Processing metals by pressure” and “Technology of special engineering”.
 The full-time professorial and pedagogical staff consisted of sixty-four teachers.
 The total number of students reached 1385 people, of which: 1360 in the evening and 25 in the daytime departments.
 On 6 June 1974, as part of the Nizhny Tagil branch, the Nizhny Tagil Daytime Faculty of Mechanics and Technology was established, which trains engineers in four specialties: "Equipment and technology of welding production", "Production of buildings", "Industrial and civil engineering" and "Metal forming".
-In 1976, the first graduation of this faculty of engineering and technical personnel took place in the amount of forty-seven people.
+In 1976, the first graduation of this faculty of engineering and technical personnel took place numbering forty-seven people.
 In 1984, the structure of the Nizhny Tagil branch was created two departments: evening and day, three faculties: mechanical engineering, power engineering and mechanical engineering and seven departments consisting of one hundred and twenty teachers.
 In 1994, a military department was created in the structure of the branch, for the training of officers.

 On 4 January 1996, by the Decree of the Government of the Russian Federation and the order of the State Committee of the Russian Federation for Higher Education No. 25, the Nizhny Tagil Institute of USTU-UPI was established on the basis of the Nizhny Tagil branch.
 On May 12, 2000, by order of the Ministry of Education of the Russian Federation, the Nizhny Tagil Institute was renamed the Nizhny Tagil Institute of Technology.
 Nineteen general institute departments were created in the structure of the institute, in 2003 the Nizhny Tagil Machine-Building College was included in the institute as a faculty of secondary vocational education.
 The total number of students studying at the institute is 5000 people.
 The teaching staff of the institute includes two hundred and fifty teachers, of which 13 people have the degree of doctor of science, 57 Candidate of Sciences, 25 docent, and 10 professors.
 From 1944 to 2019, the institute trained 20 thousand engineering and technical personnel.